liu-allan/Leukemia-Treatment-Application/README.md

 ### 2.4 Dashboard

-The model can take a few minutes (4-5 minutes per cycle) to complete and the application will say it is not responding.
+The model can take a few minutes (4-5 minutes per cycle) to complete.
 This is normal.

 ![image](https://user-images.githubusercontent.com/44624435/226801521-8a6a05b7-9332-4b66-bea4-fbf06a8e1651.png)